naoshibaikyu/superbuddn/test.md

 %*BEEP!
 BEEP!
 BEEEEEEEP!*

-NaoshiGlad: And that would be your popcorn. *[fetches the popcorn]* Your total comes to... *[pokes the desk a few times]* fourteen fragmars.
+Naoshi Glad: And that would be your popcorn. *[fetches the popcorn]* Your total comes to... *[pokes the desk a few times]* fourteen fragmars.

 Stardust: What...?

-NaoshiHappy: Sorry.
+Naoshi Happy: Sorry.
 We may be on the same team, but I can't give you a discount.

 Stardust: This is getting old, Naoshi.
 Just let me get my popcorn.

-NaoshiAnnoyed: Fourteen fragmars.
+Naoshi Annoyed: Fourteen fragmars.

 Stardust: *[grumbles under his breath]* Don't even know what the heck a fragmar is... *spots a string on the floor and picks it up* Here.

-NaoshiGlad: *[takes the string and grimaces a bit]* Hoo...
+Naoshi Glad: *[takes the string and grimaces a bit]* Hoo...
 Kay!
 Change for a fifty!

 %Kayorei topples clumsily out of the pantry and falls in front of Naoshi, a paper clip in her outstretched hand.

-NaoshiHappy: *[takes the paper clip]* Thank you.
+Naoshi Happy: *[takes the paper clip]* Thank you.

-KayoreiHappy: *[hops up and salutes]* Yah-hm.
+Kayorei Happy: *[hops up and salutes]* Yah-hm.

-NaoshiGlad: *[hands Stardust the popcorn and the paper clip, then shakes his hand]* Good doing business with you, sir.
+Naoshi Glad: *[hands Stardust the popcorn and the paper clip, then shakes his hand]* Good doing business with you, sir.

 Stardust: Riiight...